 - have annual revenues of fewer than $10 million

-- show that the technology is viable through the proof of concept phase through proof of principle study (for example, own valid IP and trade secrets, have a completed prototype, have technical validation, have a commercialization plan that includes a market assessment confirming market need/opportunity, have initial start-up activities)
+- show that the technology is viable through the proof of concept phase through proof of principle study (own valid IP and trade secrets, have a completed prototype, have technical validation, have a commercialization plan that includes a market assessment confirming market need/opportunity, have initial start-up activities)

 We will prioritize projects that: